Last updated on June 30th, 2022

 The delicious Japanese gyoza is similar to Chinese jiaozi dumplings.
 It is made with the perfect ratio of juicy pork and vegetable filling with soft skin.
-Dipped it with lightly vinegary sauce with a dash of yuzu pepper, gyoza is absolutely unbeatable.
+Dipped with lightly vinegary sauce with a dash of yuzu pepper, gyoza is absolutely unbeatable.

-Sampling gyoza isn’t too hard as it can easily get it in ramen shops.
+Sampling gyoza isn’t too hard as one can easily get it in ramen shops.
 The reason is simple.
 A perfect accompaniment to your ramen is gyoza or garlic fried rice.
 Japanese people love to order a bowl of ramen with a plate of gyoza, or a small bowl of garlic fried rice for a complete meal.
 Some shops even offer the combo meal to order with two or with all three.